City Unscripted

 Multilingual signage at a major Osaka train station with tourists consulting maps Photo by ayumi kubo on Unsplash

-Most major attractions have English signage and staff who can communicate basically in English.
+Most major attractions have English signage and staff who can communicate in English.
 Train stations are well-marked with multiple languages.
 Tourist information is widely available.
 But learning a few basic Japanese phrases makes everything smoother and shows respect for local culture.

 Tourists and local families sharing space and conversation in Osaka Castle park.